-In the early 80s Herbie started collaborating with Bill Laswell, another electronic adventurer.
+In the early eighties, Herbie started collaborating with Bill Laswell, another electronic adventurer.
 They wrote and constructed “Rockit” together with keyboardist and drum programmer Michael Beinhorn.
 The track includes turntable scratching by Grand Mixer DST.

-The record he’s scratching is “Change Le Beat” by Fab Five Freddy featuring B-Side.
+The record DST is scratching is “Change Le Beat” by Fab Five Freddy, featuring B-Side.
 It’s an oddity among old-school hip-hop records because it’s mostly in French.
-Fab Five Freddy laces the track with heavily vocoded interjections, and it ends with his robotic voice saying “This stuff is really fresh.”
+Fab Five Freddy laces the track with heavily vocoded interjections, and it ends with the robotic voice of Bill Laswell’s manager saying “Ahhh, this stuff is really fresh.”
+This phrase has been scratched and sampled uncountably many times.

 Here’s a live performance of “Rockit” from the 1984 Grammy Awards.
 I love the breakdancing robots.